janchruszcz/lethimcook/README.md

 # 👨‍🍳 lethimcook.food - recipe finder

-A meme-inspired, modern recipe finder application that helps you discover recipes based on ingredients you have at home.
-Built with React, TypeScript, and Ruby on Rails.
+✨ A meme-inspired, modern recipe finder application that helps you discover recipes based on ingredients you have at home.
+Built with React, TypeScript, and Ruby on Rails 🍝

 Note: This is a work in progress.
 Initial load - first query to API takes a while because of fly.io setup.